Just Cause Eviction Laws by State

 Checklist or steps (non-advisory)

-The following sequence reflects the procedural steps embedded in most statewide just cause frameworks.
-It is a descriptive map of how the process unfolds, not legal or professional advice.
+The following sequence reflects the procedural elements commonly required under just cause termination frameworks.
+This is a structural description of how terminations proceed in covered jurisdictions — not legal guidance.

-- Identify the cause.
-Classify the termination reason as fault-based (nonpayment, lease violation, nuisance, criminal activity) or no-fault (owner move-in, substantial rehabilitation, Ellis Act withdrawal, government order).
+- Identify cause category — Classify the basis for termination as fault-based (nonpayment, lease violation, nuisance, criminal activity) or no-fault (owner move-in, demolition, rehabilitation, government order).

 Reference table or matrix